toddlamothe/ffl-draft-assistant-mcp-server/README.md

 ## Support

-For issues or questions, please [create an issue](link-to-issues) or contact [your contact information].
+For issues and questions:
+- Create an issue in the repository
+- Check the documentation
+- Review the test examples